-Besides the barrows that have been palynologically investigated in this area, palynological data from many other barrows on the Pleistocene cover sand areas in the Netherlands are known (see Sects.
+Besides the barrows that have been palynologically investigated in this area, palynological data from many other barrows in the Pleistocene cover sand areas in the Netherlands are known (see Sects.
 3.2, 3.3; see also Doorenbosch, 2013).
 These data show that these barrows were also built in heaths.
-Only a fraction of the barrows has nowadays been preserved (Bourgeois, 2013, p.
-40), originally the number of barrows was much higher in the Netherlands, and only a part of these preserved barrows have been palynologically analysed.
-Considering that all investigated barrows were built in heath vegetation it is probable that the non-investigated barrows of Renkum were built in an alignment and the distance between the barrows is mostly less than a few hundred meters.
+Only a fraction of the barrows have been preserved to present (Bourgeois, 2013, p.
+40); originally the number of barrows was much higher in the Netherlands, and only a part of these preserved barrows have been palynologically analyzed.
+Considering that all investigated barrows were built in heath vegetation, it is probable that the non-investigated barrows in these areas were also built in open spaces where heath vegetation was dominant.
+The barrows of Renkum were built in an alignment, and the distance between the barrows is mostly less than a few hundred meters.
 Since the average distance to the forest of the open spaces varies from 50 to 300 m, it is likely that the open spaces were connected to each other, forming relatively small but long-stretched heathland areas with a length that could add up to several kilometres (Fig. 5).